 See all problems of the 2014 Jeep Patriot.

-The contact owns a 2013 Jeep Patriot.
-The contact stated while driving 40 mph, the vehicle stalled without warning.
-The vehicle was not taken to the dealer for diagnostic testing.
-The manufacturer was made aware of the failure.
-The vehicle was not repaired.
-The failure and current mileage was 23.
-000.
+The contact owns a 2015 Jeep Patriot.
+While driving 20 mph, the vehicle stalled without warning.
+Occasionally, the vehicle failed to start on the first attempt.
+The vehicle was not diagnosed or repaired.
+The dealer and manufacturer were not notified of the failure.
+The failure mileage was 38,000.

 See all problems of the 2008 Jeep Patriot.

 For the past 3 weeks the vehicle will randomly not start.
 It will eventually start after several attempts.
 It acts like its not getting fuel ant the "etc" warning light comes on.
 Recently my wife was driving on the expressway at 60 mph and the car suddenly stalled in the middle lane without any warning lights.
 She was eventually able to get it restarted and drive home.
 I have had it at the mechanic several times and cannot duplicate the starting issue or stale issue.
 Replaced relays after reading that there are known issues with relay box due to corrosion and placement of relays in wheel well but this didn't help.
 There is obviously a serious computer / electrical problem with this model.
 I have read dozens of posts about very similar issue and unfortunately found that there is no fix from dealers and no information about possible causes.
 I'm very concerned with the staling issue since it is extremely unsafe.
 Please help.

 The car stalls frequently in the middle of the street.
 Dealer replaced crankshaft position sensor in June 2016 and insisted the problem is unrelated to the recall that already exists which causes stalling.
 Less than 1 year and approximately 12,000 miles later the car is stalling frequently again - every time the car is put in reverse and approximately 3-4 times more every 20 minutes.